-The General Pediatric Preceptorship Program was a statewide program funded by the Texas Legislature and administered by the Texas Pediatric Society from 1995-2012 in coordination with the Texas medical schools.
-In this program, medical students were placed (through a matching process) with pediatricians in private practice for a four-week period to learn at a practical level about general pediatric practice.
+The General Pediatric Preceptorship Program is a statewide program funded by the Texas Legislature and administered by the Texas Pediatric Society in coordination with the Texas medical schools.
+In this program, medical students are placed (through a matching process) with pediatricians in private practice for a four-week period to learn at a practical level about general pediatric practice.